yannickl88/features-bundle/README.md

 With this bundle you can configure features to be active or inactive.
 Using resolvers you decide when a feature is active or not.

 Requirements:
-- PHP 5.5 or higher, including php 7
+- PHP 7.2 or higher
-- Symfony 2.7 or higher, including 3.0
+- Symfony 4.2 or higher

 Recommended installation is via composer: `composer require yannickl88/features-bundle`.